 Reducing Wasted Food Basics

 Most people don't realize how much food they throw away every day — from uneaten leftovers to spoiled produce.
-More than 96 percent of the food we throw away ends up in landfills.
-In 2011, we landfilled more than 36 million tons of food waste.
+About 95 percent of the food we throw away ends up in landfills or combustion facilities.
+In 2013, we disposed more than 35 million tons of food waste.
 Once in landfills, food breaks down to produce methane, a potent greenhouse gas which contributes to climate change.